-The F-75 liquid therapeutic diet is intended for the initial phase of treatment of children diagnosed with Severe Acute Malnutrition (SAM).
-It is intended to stabilize the child's metabolism and support rehydration.
+The F-100 liquid therapeutic diet is intended for the nutritional rehabilitation phase of treatment of children with Severe Acute Malnutrition (SAM), it is intended to achieve rapid weight gain.

-The specified quantity of powdered therapeutic milk is mixed with the specified quantity of water boiled and cooled down to not below 70°C to obtain a defined quantity of liquid therapeutic diet with an energy density of approximately 75 kcal/ 100ml.
+The specified quantity of powdered therapeutic milk is mixed with the specified quantity of water boiled and cooled down to not below 70°C to obtain a defined quantity of liquid therapeutic diet with an energy density of approximately 100 kcal/ 100ml.

-F 75 must be used under medical supervision.
-A cautious approach is required because of child's fragile physiological state and reduced homeostatic capacity; hence F-75 is not designed for weight gain.
+F-100 must be administered under medical supervision.

 (WHO.
 Guideline: Updates on the management of severe acute malnutrition in infants and children.
 Geneva: World Health Organization; 2013:4)